 Although a Party furnishing information, including Confidential Information, has endeavored to include materials which the furnishing Party believes to be reliable and relevant for the receiving Party’s evaluation, the furnishing Party makes no representation or warranty as to the accuracy or completeness of any such provided information.
 Furthermore, neither the furnishing Party nor its Representatives shall have any liability to either the receiving Party or its Representatives resulting from the use of any such information by the receiving Party or its Representatives.

-Each Party agrees that for a period of twelve (12) months from the date of this agreement, it will not, without the prior written consent of the other Party:
+Each Party agrees that for a period of twelve (12) months from the date of this agreement, it will not, without the prior written consent of the other Party: [BECAUSE THIS DOCUMENT IS BEING EXECUTED IN THE NAME OF ENA, WE ARE NOT RECEIVING ANY VALUE (BECAUSE ENA IS NOT PUBLICLY TRADED) BY HAVING THIS STANDSTILL PROVISION.
+DO WE WANT TO REVISE THIS CONFIDENTIALITY AGREEMENT TO HAVE ENRON CORP AS THE COUNTERPARTY (RECOGNIZING THAT HAVING ENRON CORP AS THE COUNTERPARTY MIGHT EXPAND THE BREADTH OF OUR OBLIGATIONS AND ALSO DEEPEN THE POCKETS FOR SUIT)?]

-a. acquire, offer to acquire, or agree to acquire, directly or indirectly, by purchase or otherwise, any voting securities or direct or indirect rights to acquire any voting securities of the other Party orany subsidiary thereof, or of any successor to or person in control of the other Party, or any assets of the other Party or any subsidiary or division thereof or of any such successor or controlling person;
+a. acquire, offer to acquire, or agree to acquire, directly or indirectly, by purchase or otherwise, (i) any voting securities or direct or indirect rights to acquire any voting securities of the other Party or (ii) all or substantially all of the assets of the other Party;

 b. make, or in any way participate, directly or indirectly, in any “solicitation” of “proxies” to vote (as such terms are used in the rules of the Securities and Exchange Commission), or seek to advise or influence any person or entity with respect to the voting of any voting securities of the other Party;